yiisoft/yii2/docs/guide/url.md

 - `createUrl($route, $params = [])`
 - `createAbsoluteUrl($route, $params = [])`

-The `createUrl` method creates a URL relative to the application root, such as `/index.php/site/index/`.
+The `createUrl` method creates an URL relative to the application root, such as `/index.php/site/index/`.
-The `createAbsoluteUrl` method creates a URL prefixed with the proper protocol and hostname:
+The `createAbsoluteUrl` method creates an URL prefixed with the proper protocol and hostname:
 `http://www.example.com/index.php/site/index`.
 The former is suitable for internal application URLs, while the latter is used when you need to create URLs for external resources, such as connecting to third party services, sending email, generating RSS feeds etc.

 Some examples: